Why Do I Need to Get My Orthotics Checked?

 For adults who are experiencing no foot or leg pain and are able to keep doing all the things they love doing, having your orthotics checked every 6-12 months is recommended.

-Children require more frequent review of their orthotics due to them still growing.
+Children require more frequent reviews of their orthotics due to them still growing.

 For children who are experiencing no foot or leg pain and are able to keep doing all the things they love doing, having their orthotics checked every 6 months is recommended.